da99/www_app/README.md

 The Standard: What you need to do to implement it on your fav. prog. lang.
 -------------------------

+1) All HTML attributes and content (text/inner HTML) must be escaped by the library (ie implementation).

-1) The starting point is an array:
+2) The starting point is an array:

     [ "form", { ... }, [ ... ] ]

-2) Function calls: A string followed by object and/or array.
+3) Function calls: A string followed by object and/or array.

     [ "a", {href: "http://www.joelonsoftware.com"}, [ "Eat at Joe's." ] ]

-3) The obj. ({ k: v }) holds the attributes.
+4) The obj. ({ k: v }) holds the attributes.
 The object is optional.

     [ "button", [ "Eat at Joe's." ] ]

-4) A string followed by another string is considered a function call w/o
+5) A string followed by another string is considered a function call w/o
    arguments:

     [